 I know, who even am I any more?

 Alcohol is one of the most expensive daily treats money can buy when you’re on holiday.
 Don’t worry about cutting it out entirely, but cutting down can definitely help you cut the holiday bill down a bit.
+If you want to know how to travel cheaply, then cutting out alcohol makes it all a lot cheaper.

 In most places alcohol is expensive (although in Malawi, it was about 80p a glass of wine).
 There are a few crazy / awesome places around the world where a beer ends up being cheaper than a bottle of water, but in general, booze is going to cost you.